Lahti Pelicans: Current era (2019-)

 During the season, Nieminen's contract status was under heavy speculation and he was finally extended on April 12, 2019.
 Alongside Kaski, Pelicans suffered notable departures as key players such as Jesse Saarinen, Mikko Kousa and Hynek Zohorna left the team.
 In the CHL, Pelicans failed to qualify from the group stage.
 In the 2019-20 Liiga, the team started to fall gradually in the standings after a promising start and finally after a disappointing run of just four wins in 16 games, Nieminen was fired from the club on November 30, 2019.
 He was replaced by his assistant coach, Jesse Welling.
+The change had little effect and when the season was cancelled with one day left of the regular season due to COVID-19 pandemic the Pelicans were 14th, five points ahead of bottom-placed Vaasan Sport.